 The vast territories made the Turkmen nomads justify themselves with the institutionalized political structure to manage the empire.
-They employed the experienced ministers who had enough experiences about the bureaucratic systems.
-Therefore, the Saljuqs were the heirs of the bureaucratic systems of the Iranian dynasties which have adjusted with the organizational pattern of Abbasid Caliphate through the historical conditions.
+They employed experienced ministers who had enough experience in the bureaucratic systems.
+Therefore, the Saljuqs were the heirs of the bureaucratic systems of the Iranian dynasties which have adjusted with the organizational pattern of the Abbasid Caliphate through the historical conditions.

 The bureaucratic systems applied by the Saljuqs to change them to the champions of Sunni in the Islamic world and leaders of the movement eradicated the political, military and religious influence of Shiism.
-Shias was routed out of administrative positions and replaced by Sunni officials.
-To provide the latter in sufficient quality and numbers, the Muslim educational system was reorganized and centered in the mosque schools and higher madrasa, which strengthened the Orthodox religious institution (Ravandi 2005, pp. 87-83).
+Shias were routed out of administrative positions and replaced by Sunni officials.
+To provide the latter insufficient quality and numbers, the Muslim educational system was reorganized and centered in the mosque schools and higher madrasa, which strengthened the Orthodox religious institution (Ravandi 2005, pp. 87-83).

 Under the successors of Tugrul, especially Alp-Arslan and Malikshah, the so-called Great Saljuq Empire attained a certain degree of centralization.
 However, a large number of feudal estates were managed where they built autonomous power and thus prepared for the day when a weakening of the central authority would enable them to establish independent states.
 Some of these established their own small states and left them to heirs, thus founded their own dynasties after Malikshah.

-The Saljuq established a great political structure which dominated on the vast territories from Transoxiana to Mediterranean.
-Their government was legitimized through the complex interaction among the main institutions of Sultanate, Caliphate, Ministry and Military services.
+The Saljuq established a great political structure that dominated the vast territories from Transoxiana to the Mediterranean.
+Their government was legitimized through the complex interaction among the main institutions of the Sultanate, the Caliphate, Ministry, and Military services.

 The Sultans applied two fundamental procedures to promote the interaction among the governmental institutions: Tanfiz to transfer their authority to other institutions and Tafviz to domain on vital affairs like the choice of Crown Prince or the management of other institutions.
 The traditional and charismatic legitimacy of the Caliphate and Ministry helped the Saljuq Sultans to legitimize the sword power of the military service.